wavefancy/WallaceBroad/python/LDPred.CHRbyCHR/README.md

 ### Start run LDpred chr by chr
 #### 1) Coordinate the LD reference panel and summary statistics.
 The LD reference panel is in plink bed/fam/bim format, the input summary statistics format please refer LDpred instruction.
-Please make sure the snp id is consistent between LD reference panel with the summary statistics.
+Please make sure the snp id is consistent between LD reference panel with the summary statistics. __Please split the LD reference panel and summary statistics chr by chr, we will parallel them starting from here.__

 ```
 # parallel is GUN parallel program [https://www.gnu.org/software/parallel/].